glaucopater/vibrant-form/README.md

 Consideration
 ---

+1. 🏗 The <Form/> component.
 I decided to follow an approach guided by data, so that the building of the form is related to the given props (which could also point to a rest endpoint in case).
 A different approach could be on receving children markup code, but this should imply more type check enforcement and less control.

-Thanks to the datatype is possible to add more validation and input type, as well as is possible to customize by input type with a different component.

-The UI is a basic glassmorphism prototype, based on CSS flexbox and some css variables (no external libraries or pre processor were used).
+I want to highlight that all the library/packages in the market are usually more oriented to create a form context and apply it to a specific case.
+2. 🧬 The component is pretty generic, all the logic (onChange event, validation and onSubmit) are managed by the <Form/> component.
+3. ✅ 🚫 Basic validation is implemented as described in the API

-API
+4. 📦 The API

 ---

 import Form from "./containers/Form";